michaelmrose/vi3/readme.md

 - j volume down 5%
 - k volume up 5%
 - Space toggle playback
+- n make the next audio output the default and send all currently playing streams to it
+- m mute

 ##Convenience Functions
 - wp sets your background with feh and converts file via imagemagick for usage with i3lock